To whom are we beautiful as we go?

 “How long have we been waiting for the ambulance?”

-First the police; then the EMT’s; then the LPNs, and the RNs; and finally the doctors asked:
+First the police; then the EMT’s; then the LPNs, and the RNs; and finally the doctors each asking in the same pacifying tone:

-“What happened today?” as if this was show and tell.
+“What happened today?” as if I was at show and tell.

 I stared at their faces, impassively, and said nothing, except to say how fast my heart was beating or that my insurance card should be inside my wallet, or that I wasn’t allergic to any medication.